IntelliProlog/IntelliProlog/doc/setup/introduction.md

 * Community Edition is an Apache 2.0 licensed open-sourced IDE developed by JetBrains.
 The Community Edition can only use plugins developed specifically for it.

-The two different editions can be downloaded from the [IntelliJ IDEA website](https://www.jetbrains.com/idea/).
+The two different editions can be downloaded from the IntelliJ IDEA website [@IDEA].

 ### IntelliJ IDEA Community Edition source code